TIME Coin Documentation

 - Go to the latest release page and download TIMECoinWallet-Setup-x.x.x.exe.

 - Run the installer.
-If Windows Defender SmartScreen appears, click More info → Run anyway (the app is unsigned during testnet).
+If Windows Defender SmartScreen appears, click More info โ Run anyway (the app is not yet code-signed).

 - Launch TIME Coin Wallet from the Start Menu or Desktop shortcut.